Top 5 Cybersecurity Threats for SME in 2025: A Comprehensive Guide to Protecting Your Business

 Key characteristics of AI-powered cyber threats for small businesses include:

 Small businesses are particularly vulnerable because their security systems often lack the AI-powered defences necessary to combat these sophisticated attacks.
-While large corporations invest in advanced AI security solutions, SMEs typically rely on traditional security measures that are increasingly ineffective against AI-enhanced threats.
+While large corporations invest in advanced AI-driven security systems, SMEs often depend on traditional measures that are no longer effective against emerging cyber threats for small businesses.

 The speed and scale of AI-powered attacks mean that SMEs have little time to respond once an attack begins.
 These systems can compromise networks, steal data, and deploy ransomware attacks in minutes rather than the hours or days required by human attackers.